nus-cs2103/website-base/admin/project-v15.md

    * You can use the provided _test script_ and _user guide_ in your testing.
    * The test script can provide you some guidance but if you follow the test script strictly, you are unlikely to find many bugs.
 You can deviate from the script to probe areas that are more likely to have bugs.
    * You can do _acceptance_ testing as well as _system_ testing.
-   * Report bugs in the [testathon issue tracker](https://github.com/nus-cs2103-AY1718S1/testathon/issues), ==not in the team's repo==.
+   * Report bugs in the [practical exam issue tracker](https://github.com/nus-cs2103-AY1718S1/pe/issues), ==not in the team's repo==.
      * Issue title format: `[Tester ID] Issue description` %%&nbsp;e.g. `[26] Empty name crashes app`%%
-     * Do not use team ID in bug reports %%&nbsp;Reason: to prevent others testing the same team from copying bug reports%%
+     * Do not use team ID in bug reports %%&nbsp;Reason: to prevent others copying your bug reports%%
    * Report bugs only.
 Do not post suggestions.
 These are considered bugs:
      * Behavior differs from the user guide (or testing instructions)
      * A legitimate user behavior is not handled %%&nbsp;e.g. incorrect commands, extra parameters%%